ugbedam7/contact-manager-frontend/README.md

 # Contact Manager App Documentation

-## App Description
+## App Description(How It Works)

 - The Contact Manager App is a user-friendly platform that allows individuals to store and manage contact details efficiently.
+- Role-Based Access Control (RBAC)
   - Users can create, view, edit, and delete their own contacts, while an
     admin has full control over all user accounts.
-- Users can search the list by name.
+- Users can search the contacts list by name.
-- Email notification is sent after a contact is added to the App.
+- Email Notifications:
+  - When a user adds a new contact, they receive an email notification.
 - The app ensures data privacy by restricting modifications to personal entries only.